StanfordVL/taskonomy/taskbank/README.md

 ```

-### Python

-See [`requirement.txt`](https://github.com/StanfordVL/taskonomy/blob/master/taskbank/requirement.txt) for a list of used packages.

-Step 2: We recommend doing a clean installation of requirements using virtualenv:
+### Step 2: **Python**: See [`requirement.txt`](https://github.com/StanfordVL/taskonomy/blob/master/taskbank/requirement.txt) for a list of used packages.
+We recommend doing a clean installation of requirements using virtualenv:
 ```bash
 conda create -n testenv python=3.4 source activate testenv pip install -r requirement.txt
 ```

-You could also directly install the requirements through the following if you dont want to do the above clean installation via virtualenv:
+You could also directly install the requirements through the following command if you dont want to do the above clean installation via virtualenv:
 ```bash
 pip install -r requirement.txt --no-index
 ```